snkas/basic-sim/doc/getting_started.md

 * `ptop_topology.md` -- Point-to-point topology
 * `flows_application.md` -- Flow application ("send from A to B a flow of size X at time T")
 * `utilization_tracking.md` -- Utilization tracking
+* `udp_burst_application.md` -- UDP burst application ("send from A to B at a rate of X Mbit/s at time T for duration D")
 * `pingmesh_application.md` -- Ping application ("send from A to B a ping at an interval I")
 * `tcp_optimizer.md` -- Optimize certain TCP parameters
 * `arbiter_routing.md` -- A new type of routing with more flexibility